 Also based in Vancouver, Canada, Sömn (pronounced Somn, meaning ‘sleep’ in Swedish) is the brainchild of Fredrik Örling and Julie Wu.
-On a mission to make natural fiber home goods more widely available in their region, Sömn offers a line of sustainable and practical linen bedding essentials, including bedding sets and mix and match sets, with up to 13 colours to choose from.
+On a mission to make natural fiber home goods more widely available in their region, Sömn offers a line of sustainable and practical linen bedding essentials, including bedding sets and mix-and-match sets, with up to 13 colors to choose from.

 Sömn fabrics & materials